cresset-template/cresset/README.md

-# The Universal PyTorch Source-Build Docker Template
+# The Docker Template for Universal PyTorch Source-Builds

 ## Preamble
 Tremendous academic effort has gone into the design and implementation of